 Mary Queen of Scots is a figure who has always fascinated him.
 As his research continued, he began an ambitious genealogical study of the principal Scottish families, focusing in particular on the inter-relationships surrounding Mary and James, to understand the complex networking between them.

-What he discovered was a revelation – by looking at Mary’s story through the inter-marriages of the Scottish Nobility, he uncovered the complex web of switching allegiances that led to her downfall, arriving at a completely fresh assessment of this enigmatic period of Scottish history.
+What he discovered was a revelation – by looking at Mary’s story through the inter-marriages of the Scottish Nobility, he uncovered a complex web of switching allegiances that led to her downfall, arriving at a completely fresh assessment of this enigmatic period of Scottish history.

 The Challenge to the Crown – Volume I: The Struggle for Influence in the Reign of Mary Queen of Scots 1542-1567